Azure AI and Token theft: The exciting topics of the ninth edition of #mscloud4itpro

 Demonstration: Top conditional access policies and endpoint compliance

-In a live demonstration, Oliver showed the four to five most important CAPs (using his expertise as an Identity and Access Microsoft MVP) to improve security.
+In a live demonstration, Oliver showed the four to five most important CAPs to improve security.
+He used his expertise as an Identity and Access Microsoft MVP to highlight these critical security measures.
 He also emphasised the following points in his demonstration:

 Global secure access and token protection